Previous dayNovember 5, 2025Next day

 0.7 km2--✓ ReviewedUSGS →

 Seismographs logged a magnitude 2.1 earthquake 6 km SW of Kenwood, CA with origin time 16:44 UTC on November 5, 2025.
-At a depth of just 0.7 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-A small number of nearby observers (2) submitted felt reports to the USGS.
-The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 38.378°N, -122.605°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+This very shallow event was close enough to the surface that even modest magnitudes can produce significant local shaking.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2025-11-05